Currys PC World Black Friday 2020: Black Tag deals, early offers and predictions

 Currys Black Friday deals 2020: what to expect

-Currys is a must-check on Black Friday and throughout November with plenty of deals on appliances, electronics and the must-have items; whether that’s a console like the Nintendo Switch, the latest headphones, or a decent laptop for your child as they head off to university.
+Currys is a must-check on Black Friday and throughout November with plenty of deals on appliances, electronics and the must-have items; whether that’s a console like the Nintendo Switch, the latest headphones, or a decent laptop for your child at university.
 We’ve broken down the Currys deals by category further down this page, but read on for an overview.

 Currys Black Friday sale had plenty of discounts last year, and a quick look at Curry’s Black Friday page already shows smartphones, home appliances, TVs, consoles, and laptops are all on the menu for the Clearance and Black Tag event.